Skip to main content

 Sleep training versus night weaning

-Sleep training and night weaning are two different elements to a complete and uninterrupted night of sleep.
-A night weaned baby who is not sleep trained will continue to wake up during what was their regular night feeding schedule and will not have the capability to fall back asleep.
+Sleep training and night weaning are two different elements of a complete and uninterrupted night’s sleep.
+A night-weaned baby who isn’t sleep trained will continue to wake up during what was their regular night feeding schedule and will not have the capability to fall back asleep.
 On the other hand, a sleep-trained baby will never experience a full night’s rest if they are not fed through the night to ensure they receive adequate nutrition.

 Infant boy sleeping on bed